qcrao/card-theme/README.md

 The theme includes a pin/unpin feature for better navigation:

 - Click the pin icon in the top bar to toggle between modes
-- When unpinned: Right sidebar can scroll the entire page
 - When pinned: Main content stays fixed while right sidebar scrolls independently
-- The sidebar collapse button visibility adjusts automatically based on the mode
+- When unpinned: Main content scrolls with right sidebar together.

 ### Note Type Tags